dyne/webnomad/README.md

-In order to do so create a file in views with extension `.idx` or `.index`, then fill it in with the needed configurations, for instance a file my_pictures_folder.index can contain
+In order to do so create a file in views with extension `.idx` or `.index`, then fill it in with the needed configurations, for instance a file my_pictures_folder.index can contain one line (# is a comment)

-    THUMB_SIZE=128
+    # path to be indexed    url subfolder    index type
-    LINK_PREFIX=archive
+    /home/jaromil/pics      pics             short

-    index /home/jaromil/pics
+This will produce a pics/index.html url which will list all files inside that directory with previews and further links to subfolders that are indexed the same way.

-This will produce a pub/my_pictures_folder.html file which will list all files inside that directory with previews and further links to subfolders that are indexed the same way.
+In some cases it can be useful to serve the actual downloads from a different place than `WEB_ROOT`, be it another server for assets or an apache alias.
+To configure this use `FILES_ROOT` in config.zsh.

 ## DEVELOPERS